navidrome/website/content/en/docs/usage/externalized-authentication.md

 ## Configuration

 Externalized authentication is disabled by default.
-To enable the feature, configure a trusted authentication source (your reverse proxy) with the `ReverseProxyWhitelist` option.
+To enable the feature, configure a trusted authentication source (your reverse proxy) with the `ExtAuth.TrustedSources` option.
 This option takes a comma-separated list of either:
 * An IPv4 or IPv6 range in CIDR notation.
 * An `@` (at sign) when listening on a UNIX socket (see the `Address` option).

-When enabled via the `ReverseProxyWhitelist` option, Navidrome validates the requests' source IP address against the ranges configured in `ReverseProxyWhitelist`.
+When enabled via the `ExtAuth.TrustedSources` option, Navidrome validates the requests' source IP address against the ranges configured in `ExtAuth.TrustedSources`.
 If no range matches the address, externalized authentication is not used even if the authenticated user header is present (see below), and falls back to a standard authentication mechanism.
-For requests received through a UNIX socket, IPs can't be validated and Navidrome will use the authenticated user header if and only if `ReverseProxyWhitelist` contains `@`.
+For requests received through a UNIX socket, IPs can't be validated and Navidrome will use the authenticated user header if and only if `ExtAuth.TrustedSources` contains `@`.

 With externalized authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
-The header can be changed via the `ReverseProxyUserHeader` configuration option.
+The header can be changed via the `ExtAuth.UserHeader` configuration option.

 If a user is successfully authenticated by the proxy but does not exist in the Navidrome database, it will be created with a random password.
 The first user created in a fresh installation (whether through externalized authentication or direct login) will always be an admin user.